hyperledger/indy-hipe/text/please-duplex/README.md

 ### Layers of the Onion and Cooks in the Stew

-It is possible for `request_sync` to be honored even if Bob's side does have some complexity.
+It is possible for `~please_duplex` to be honored even if Bob's side does have some complexity.
 Perhaps Bob's agent is hosted at an agency that is willing to keep a port open as a passthrough to his cloud agent, and Bob's cloud agent in turn is willing to keep open a channel between it and an edge device.